YouTube

 TRADITIONAL IVORY COAST DRINKS

 We stopped at a coconut farm and saw that nothing goes to waste.
-As we all know, the coconut is used to make coconut oil, water, and milk, but people burn the shell slightly and sell it as charcoal.
+As we all know, coconuts are used to make coconut oil, water, and milk, but people also burn the shells slightly and sell the charcoal.
 People use this as a cheaper alternative to gas.
 Still cheaper than the Ibis!

-Throughout my time experiencing the African Cup of Nations in Abidjan, I sampled various traditional Ivory Coast drinks, including local gin, palm wine, and Gnamakoudji juice – the beverage of choice for many locals.
+Throughout my time experiencing the African Cup of Nations in Abidjan, I sampled various traditional Ivorian drinks, including local gin, palm wine, and Gnamakoudji juice—the beverage of choice for many locals.

 African Cup of Nations, Abidjan